cakephp/docs/en/development/exceptions.rst

     Used for doing a 500 Internal Server Error.

+.. php:exception:: NotImplementedException

+    Used for doing a 501 Not Implemented Errors.

 You can throw these exceptions from you controllers to indicate failure states, or HTTP errors.
 An example use of the HTTP exceptions could be rendering 404 pages for items that have not been found::